fuel-infrastructure/sp1-fuelstream/README.md

 ## Build & Run with Docker

+This step is only required if there were changes to the circuit found in `/program`.
 You first need to download [sp1](https://docs.succinct.xyz/docs/getting-started/install).
 Afterwards, build the circuit to generate the `elf`:

 ```sh